 In the first case, the whole amount has to be paid at booking time.

-Transportation-only journey as always paid in advance.
-Accommodation part is more flexible.
-That is because I put payment related information in the Accommodation section of this article.
-For this option, at least one of the rate plans associated with the accommodations (that are going to be reserved) must be linked to a
+A transportation-only journey is always paid in advance.
+The accommodation part is more flexible.
+That is why I put payment-related information in the Accommodation section of this article.
+For this option, at least one of the rate plans associated with the accommodations that are going to be reserved must be linked to a Guarantee.
+A guarantee is a payment as assurance that the full payment will shortly occur, and it’s a typical concept in an accommodation context.

 Conclusion